yuvaldori/gigaspaces-wiki-jekyll/xap101/async-persistency---mirror---advanced.markdown

 In order to use the data source as the read mechanism for the cluster Space that connects to the mirror, a `SpaceDataSource` extension needs to be implemented.

+{% warning title=Handling Mirror Failures %}
+Throwing `java.lang.RuntimeException` from the `onTransactionSynchronization` or `onOperationsBatchSynchronization` methods of the `SpaceSynchronizationEndpoint` implementation will signal the primary to keep the replicated data within its redo log and retry the replication operation.
+Your code should support this in case it fails (for example database transaction failure).
+{% endwarning %}

 # Multiple Mirrors

 In some cases you may need to asynchronously persist data both into a relational database and a file, or persist the data into a relational database and transfer some of the data into some other system.